What is the TSMT®?

 • cognitive area

-• a basic sight, hearing and posture test
+• basic vision, hearing, and posture analysis

 Completing questionnaires

-The parent completes the two questionnaires
+The parent fills out the two questionnaires.

-The therapist carries out the complex longitudinal assessment
+The trainer conducts a complex longitudinal assessment

-Based on the evaluation, therapy can be started
+Based on the evaluation, training can begin

-MORE ABOUT THE ASSESSMENT
+MORE ABOUT THE TEST

-How does the therapy work?
+How does the training work?